grimdoomer/DeadRisingArcTool/README.md

 Any files displayed in red mean that ArcTool does not have a specialized editor for.
 You can extract and inject these files but you will not have any further editing ability past that.
 Any files displayed not in red means AcrTool has a specialized editor for this file type, e.x.: texture viewer, model viewer, xml text editor, etc.
 ![](/Images/file_view.png)

 Right clicking on a file entry will allow you to extract and inject the file.
 This will read/write the file using the game's proprietary format e.x.: rtexture, rmodel, etc. If the file type has a specialized editor you may have additional extraction/injection options that are more robust.
-For exmaple, the texture editor will let you extract and inject textures in .dds format.
+For example, the texture editor will let you extract and inject textures in .dds format.

-If you want to extract and inject files in the game's propritary format use the Extract/Inject options from the file list.
+If you want to extract and inject files in the game's proprietary format use the Extract/Inject options from the file list.
 If you want to extract and inject files in a more usable format (.dds, .txt, .obj, etc.) use the Extract/Inject options that are part of the specialized editors.
 You cannot mix the two together.
 - File list -> .rtexture, .rmodel, etc.
 - Specialized editor -> .dds, .txt, .obj, etc.